LittleBigKeith/hello-world/README.md

-Hello this is Keith.
+Hello I am Keith from Hong Kong.

-I am brought here by udacity
+This is my first repo on Github.
+I was brought here by Udacity.